Notification System

 Digest generation

 Section titled “Digest generation”The digest service is called by the worker scheduling loop.
-For each workspace member:
+For each domain member:

 - Fetches unread notifications from